stephbuon/hansard-speakers/README.md

 # Hansard Speaker Name Disambiguation

-Digital methods are becoming increasingly important in the interpretation of the 19th-century Parliamentary debates, also known as Hansard.
-Some analyses of Hansard, however, can be thwarted by messy data.
+Digital methods are becoming increasingly important in the interpretation of the 19th-century British Parliamentary debates, also known as Hansard.
+Analyses of Hansard, however, can be thwarted by messy data.
 For this reason we present a preprocessing pipeline that produces the cleanest known version of the Hansard data.
+The final dataset produced by this pipeline can be downloaded [here]().

 Preprocessing the Hansard data is done in two major phases: